 To make this dairy free, you’ll need to make a dairy free custard or buy a premade dairy free custard.
 I haven’t tested the recipe below with dairy free alternatives, but if you want to try it I would recommend using a df milk alternative, and use coconut cream in place of the cream, or use extra dairy free milk and increase the cornflour by 10-20g to make sure it thickens.
-Alternatively, you could make a custard using custard powder.
+Alternatively, you could make a custard using custard powder and non-dairy milk.

 Top the trifle with whipped coconut cream, if you like.

 Making the trifle egg free is a little trickier.
 You’ll need to make a custard powder custard, or buy a vegan custard alternative if you can.
 You will also need to use an egg-free cake recipe.
 Something like this gluten free vanilla “crazy cake” should do the trick.